pombase/canto/documentation/canto.md

     http://localhost:5500/

 # Manual installation

+## Software requirements

+The following software is needed for the installation:

+- Perl
+- Git
+- GCC (for compiling part of the Perl libraries)
+- Make
+- CLucene v0.9.*
+- Module::Install and Module::Install::Catalyst

-## Installing basic prerequisites
-### Debian and Ubuntu
+## Installing prerequisites on Debian and Ubuntu

-These Debian packages need to be installed using the package managerbefore
+On Debian and Ubuntu, the software requirements can be installed using the package manager:
-starting:

     sudo apt-get install perl gcc g++ tar gzip bzip2 make git-core \
+      libclucene-dev libclucene0ldbl \
       libmodule-install-perl libcatalyst-devel-perl \
       libdist-checkconflicts-perl